Muyiwa Oki: RIBA president

 He returned to these themes during his presidency.
 For example, in December 2023, he said architects could play a 'key role' in reducing carbon emissions; in May 2024, he accused the UK Government of having no strategy to tackle overheating in UK buildings.
 In February 2024, after the UK Labour Party dropped its £28 billion-a-year green investment pledge, Oki warned that future generations may "pay the price".
 After the July 2024 general election returned a new Labour Government, Oki called for planning system reforms to put more emphasis on design quality and to avoid isolating communities.
 And in November 2024, following Labour's first budget, he called for "ambition and imagination" to solve the UK housing crisis.

 In February 2024, the RIBA published Oki's 'Biennial Plan' setting five areas of focus to guide his presidency (employment and wellbeing; reimagining the role of architects; awareness and engagement; ensuring RIBA's sustainable growth; and developing a high-performing organisation).
-In October 2024, half way through his RIBA presidency, Oki talked of a forthcoming rebrand of the RIBA.
+In October 2024, half way through his RIBA presidency, Oki talked of a forthcoming rebrand of the RIBA - eventually launched in October 2025.

+In July 2025, Oki was awarded an honorary degree of Doctor of Science by Lancaster University.

+In August 2025, as Oki's presidential term neared its end, he said his presidency had been about broadening conversations, from workplace wellbeing (in July 2025, he launched a taskforce to address pay, long hours and poor conditions across the profession) and digital innovation, to public engagement and the value of reuse.
+While acknowledging the symbolic weight of being the first salaried architect, the first black architect and the youngest to be elected RIBA president, he said his key task had been to get RIBA championing work that improved everyday life, supported inclusion and accessibility, and demonstrated architecture's social value, adding: "Hopefully I will be remembered for being the 'social justice president'".